 You can look at it as an initial version of your new product, that would be the change you want to make in your life.

-Based on my PM experience, I have learned to do things at a small scale first and check how I feel about them, before deploying a big change in the unknown.
+Based on my PM experience, I have learned to do things on a small scale first and check how I feel about them, before deploying a big change in the unknown.

 Each and every one of us with a job, will bring home, voluntary or not, some of the habits from work.

-What if next time you meet someone and you talk about work, you ask them how they would use their job’s skills in their personal life?
+What if the next time you meet someone and you talk about work, you ask them how they would use their job skills in their personal life?